Approved by the Energy, Environment, and Water Policy Committee on May 22, 2025

 There is a need for improved pre- and post-hydraulic fracturing monitoring and reporting, required disclosure of chemicals used in hydraulic fracturing and additional research regarding the impacts of hydraulic fracturing on drinking water resources and human health.

 Due to the potential hazards to the environment and public health from hydraulic fracturing, increased regulation and oversight is needed.
-However, given the regional variability of site conditions and operations associated with these activities by state and areas within a state, greater efforts are needed towards developing a national regulatory program for these activities.
+However, given the regional variability of site conditions and operations associated with these activities by state and areas within a state, greater efforts are needed towards developing a coordinated regulatory program for these activities.

 ASCE Policy Statement 539